-The supervisor and candidate must enter into a contract regarding practical arrangements, manner of work, ethical issues, title registration, handing in and other important issues.
+The supervisor and candidate must enter into a contract regarding practical arrangements, manner of work, ethical issues, title registration, submission of the project and other important issues.

 - The supervisor must enter into a contract with the candidate, - Co-supervisor(s) must enter into a separate contract with the student as the cosupervisor(s) would probably handle separate components, - The supervisor and co-supervisor(s) must enter into a contract to agree upon the manner of work and expectations.